yduan19/yduan19.github.io/_pages/about.md

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->

 Hello, I am a postodctoral researcher at Northwestern University working on computational modeling of complex fluids.
-My research spans the fields of mathematics, physics, machine learning, and computer science.
+My research spans the fields of mathematics, physics, machine learning, and high performance computing.

 <!-- -"If you can't explain it simply you don't understand it well enough"
 --Albert Einstein\\ -->